glor/node-clip/README.md

 ## Support

-This package serves the Windows and Darwin OS X platforms as well as the following services (e.g. for GNU/Linux):
+This package serves the Windows and Darwin OS X platforms as well as the following services (e.g. for GNU/Linux or FreeBSD):

  * `xclip`